berkmancenter/url-lists/README.md

 Each list gives one or more categories for each URL as category codes.
 The meaning of these codes is given in category_codes.csv.

-Some lists are for groups of country, e.g. "mena" (Middle East / North Africa).
+Some lists are for groups of countries, e.g. "mena" (Middle East / North Africa).
 These groups and their country members are given in country_groups.csv